Anxiety Disorder Intensive Outpatient Program (IOP)

 How The Anxiety Disorder Intensive Outpatient Program works:

-The Anxiety Disorder IOP is a part time, 3 to 5 day a week program with strong therapeutic structure.
-This IOP is designed and offered for a minimum of 8 weeks.
+The Anxiety Disorder IOP is a part-time, 3 to 5 day a week program with strong therapeutic structure.
+This IOP is a minimum of 8 weeks in length.
 Patients who complete a steady transition from PHP to IOP and then to regular outpatient treatment are the most successful.
 Many of our long-term success cases regularly make positive contributions to the newer clients, nurturing a strong therapeutic community.
 Solid connections to a supportive community and a therapeutic system are the best predictors of successful treatment.
 Our IOP patients are usually heavily involved with the therapeutic community, which provides them with a great support system and helps them prevent relapse.
 The Anxiety Disorder IOP is designed to prepare patients for long-term remission of their anxiety symptoms and full treatment success.

 Get Help Now - Fill out your name and number to have an addiction specialist at Delray Center for Healing send you more information.